jjuanramos/dbt-bigquery-preview/README.md

 ## Requirements

 For dbt-bigquery-preview to work, you have to:
-- Be authenticated through the OAuth gcloud setup. dbt Labs have a tutorial on how to do so, link [here](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#local-oauth-gcloud-setup).
+- Be authenticated through the OAuth gcloud setup.
+If you haven't done so already, dbt Labs have a good tutorial [here](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#local-oauth-gcloud-setup).
 - Open vscode in a dbt project.

 ## Extension Settings